 For Priscah Mutava, a mother of 3 who belonged to the food team whose duty is to cook for the builders, the weir will mean that her kids won’t have to skip school to drive the family cattle to the nearest watering hole.
 “I am happy that my children will find more time to study and just to be children and play like children their age should do.”

 Towards the end of the day when the people were about to pack their tools, headman Abisha Zvakavapano came to inspect the work of the day.
 He said he was happy this was happening during his time.
 This will be a good legacy for the younger generations.
 He said to thank Kulanu and the San Francisco-based Jewish Teen Foundations for making this possible.

 It is clear the weir is the greatest thing ever to happen in the community, in a country with a depressed economy, political unrest, and general despondency this gave people a big psychological boost.
-What made it easier was the people’s willingness to come together to work in this very difficult project.
+What made it easier was the people’s willingness to come together to work on this very difficult project.
 We however needed to be careful to make the representative of the 5 villages feel they were equally important.
-To make people feel this was their project we encouraged people to contribute maize meal, chicken and goats for meat, vegetables and other foodstuffs for the working teams.
+To make people feel this was their project we encouraged people to contribute maize meal, chicken, and goats for meat, vegetables, and other foodstuffs for the working teams.

 P.S.
 12/17: Note: This group of interfaith volunteers is eager to build another weir in a nearby village – they have already begun collecting rocks for this project.
 A donation of $5,000 to Kulanu would provide the funds they need to complete this project.
 Please contact Kulanu if you want to help.